sasopenna/spotify-account-export/README.md

 9. Press *ENTER* to initialize the informations fetching process.
 10. Click <img src="https://raw.githubusercontent.com/sasopenna/spotify-account-export/master/img/add.png" width="10px"> to add an item and click <img src="https://raw.githubusercontent.com/sasopenna/spotify-account-export/master/img/remove.png" width="10px"> to remove an item.
 11. Click **Send Here** to initialize the process of exporting.

+## JSON
+- ### Export JSON
+1. Login into the **Spotify** account you want to export. [(here)](https://accounts.spotify.com/it-IT/login)
+2. Go to [this](https://developer.spotify.com/web-api/console/get-current-user/token?scope=user-read-private&scope=user-read-birthdate&scope=user-read-email&scope=playlist-read-private&scope=playlist-read-collaborative&scope=playlist-modify-public&scope=playlist-modify-private&scope=user-library-read&scope=user-library-modify&scope=user-follow-read&scope=user-follow-modify&scope=user-top-read&scope=user-read-playback-state&scope=user-read-recently-played&scope=user-read-currently-playing&scope=user-modify-playback-state) link and click **GET OAUTH TOKEN**, allow **everything** and copy the token.
+3. Click **Export JSON** to save the JSON file of that account.
+- ### Upload JSON
+1. Click on **Upload JSON** and select the JSON file with the account informations.
+2. If you want to export this JSON file into another account, go to **How to use** and follow point number 6.